htsan007/Project3/README.md

 ---
 **Single Agent Navigation simulation:** 0:00 - 0:33, 2:00 - 2:22

 I also implemented the single agent navigation.
 For path planning I used PRM, considering the configuration space defined by the radomized obstacles and the navigator.
 Random nodes were placed within the configuration space and then connected.
 This network of connected nodes was then accessed using the BFS algorithm to create a path from the chosen start point to the chosen goal point.
+The start position is randomly selected from the left side of the simulation, and the goal position is randomly selected from the right side.
+This ensures that whenever the simulation is reset/re-pathed that the navigator will have to traverse the length of the scene between all the obstacles.
 The navigator then traversed along that path, making turns when necessary, until the goal was reached.
 To start or stop the traversal, the spacebar is pressed.

 ---
 **Path traversal and smooth rotation:** 0:34 - 1:02